 How is God calling us to look around with God’s eyes

-and see all things sacred,
+and see all things sacred, and act accordingly?

 In his first look at being intentionally Christian, Doug talked about how we often separate our lives into two facets: the sacred and the secular.

 Wrong!
 I, surprisingly, have found that this can be hard to do!
 It takes careful thought.
 It takes being deliberately intentional!
-(Oh yeah – the title of the series!)
+(Oh yeah – the title of the sermon series!)